 Throughout our country, there are programs and policies that have the potential to save lives and improve the quality of life for many adults and children.
 Unfortunately, these programs and policies do not always live up to their potential.

-The National Center for Health Research promotes the health and safety of adults and children, by using research-based information to encourage new, more effective programs, policies, and medical treatments.
+The National Center for Health Research conducts and analyzes research that is then used to encourage new, more effective programs, policies, and medical treatments.

 On many health issues, media coverage and lobbying tend to reflect the views of corporations and organizations whose interpretation of “the facts” is influenced by their own financial interests.
 The interests and needs of ordinary women, men, and children are often underrepresented by the army of “experts” touting the new policy or new miracle treatment.
 Individuals may find it difficult to have their voices heard.
 As a result, programs and policies may not support, and may even undermine, the health and safety of women, men, children, and families.